 More sensors

-You can also find more articles on the configuration of sensors and actuators using ESPEasy in the category
+You can also find further articles on configuring sensors and actuators using ESPEasy in the category

 Have fun with the project